lxxxl123/mjt-maven/note/FW.md

     - (adj.) sth is falling down ; like a person is collapsed
         - (p.) she is collapsed on the ground

+## compelling
+- compelling:
+  - (adj.) persuasive / if a reason is compelling , it make you believe it or accept it because it's strong
+    - (p.) compelling evidence
+  - (adj.) attractive

 ## conceive

 - conceive